pfurrow/GetCleanDataClassProject/CodeBook.md

 ```
 The associated values in the measurement files for those duplicate labels are not identical, so if the R script is modified to extract different columns of statistics, the results may be unexpected.

-##Creating the tidy datafile
+##Creating the tidy data set
-This document describes the tidy data set generated from the raw files containing the averages of selected measurements for each subject and activity in the study.
+This document describes the logic used to generate a tidy data set containing the averages of selected measurements for each subject and activity in the study.

-###Guide to create the tidy data file
 The following diagram illustrates how eight raw files are used to construct the wide, tidy data set.

 ![HAR File Diagram](HAR_file_diagram.png)

-The zip file should be downloaded from the web and extracted to an empty directory in such a way that the internal directory structure is maintained.
-The zip file contains parallel directories of files encoded for both Mac and Windows operating systems.
-While this script was specifically developed and tested to run on Windows OS it should also work transparently on Mac OS.

-The R working directory should be set to the top extracted directory.

-The R package reshape2 must be loaded.

-###Cleaning of the data
+###Cleaning the data
 Running the R script accomplishes these tasks:
 1. Merge the training and test files to create one data set
 2. Extract only the mean and standard deviation statistics